 Overview

 Mathieu Dahan is an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering.
-His research interests are in large-scale optimization, game theory, and networks, with applications to service operations management.
-His primary focus is on developing strategies for improving the security and resilience of large-scale systems under uncertainties, strategic attacks, and natural disasters.
+His research interests are in large-scale optimization, game theory, and networks, with applications to service, military, and humanitarian operations.
+His primary focus is on developing strategies for improving the security and resilience of large-scale networks against uncertainties, strategic attacks, and natural disasters.
 Current projects include:

 • Logistics planning under strategic interdiction.